-The Rights are evidenced by Subscription Certificates and are transferable until the Expiration Date and are expected to be admitted for trading through NASDAQ.
-Although no assurance can be given that a market for the Rights will develop, trading in the Rights on NASDAQ will begin three Business Days prior to the Record Date and may be conducted until the close of trading on the last NASDAQ trading day prior to the Expiration Date, such period to be no less than 20 days.
-The value of the Rights, if any, will be reflected by the market price.
+The Rights are evidenced by Subscription Certificates and are transferable until the Expiration Date and are expected to be admitted for trading through NYSE.
+Although no assurance can be given that a market for the Rights will develop, trading in the Rights on NYSE will begin three Business Days prior to the Record Date and may be conducted until the close of trading on the last NYSE trading day prior to the Expiration Date, such period to be no less than 20 days.